OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

 .. inlineav:: heapinsertCON ss
    :output: show

-Here is an implementation for max-heaps.
+Here is an implementation for max heaps.
-The class uses KVPairs to support arbitrary data payloads.
+The class uses records that support the Comparable interface to provide flexibility.

 .. codeinclude:: Binary/Maxheap
    :tag: Maxheap